crashka/fecdb/README.md

 ## Setting Things Up ##

 *The following example steps show the process for dowloading and loading the 2020 election data (resulting in a ~600MB database).
-All of the scripts support working with data from multiple elections years (named after the even years)--fuller documentation to come.*
+All of the scripts support working with data from multiple elections years (named after the even years)&mdash;fuller documentation to come.*

 ### Download data sets ###

+    $ cd data
-    $ scripts/wget_fec_data.sh 2020
+    $ ../scripts/wget_fec_data.sh 2020
+    $ ls *.zip
+    $ cd ..

+*Note that the `wget_fec_data.sh` script is pretty basic, so only downloads into the current working directory*

 ### Create database and tables ###

-*Note that any of the command line database operations in this step (or following steps) can also be done equivalently through a GUI (e.g. pgadmin).*

     $ createdb fecdb
     $ psql -f sql/create_tables.sql fecdb

+*Note that any of the command line database operations in this step (or following steps) can also be done equivalently through a GUI (e.g. pgadmin).*

 ### Load data ###